Dataset connectivity with the XMLA endpoint

 powerbi://api.powerbi.com/v1.0/[tenant name]/[workspace name].

-Applications connecting to the workspace use the URL as it were an Analysis Services server name.
+Applications connecting to the workspace use the URL as if it were an Analysis Services server name.
 For example,

 Users with UPNs in the same tenant (not B2B) can replace the tenant name with